Stock Lists: Carriages & Wagons -

 DS291 being delivered at Sheffield Park

-As numerous components prevented restoration to original condition, the BR electric train heating was removed.
+As numerous components prevented restoration to original condition, the BR electric train heating has been removed.
 The asbestos body insulation has been professionally removed.
-Repairs to/replacement of body panelling has been carried out and some of the SR sliding top-light windows have been removed and replaced by fixed, hardwood-framed sidelights.
+Repairs to or replacement of body panelling has been carried out, and some of the SR sliding top-light windows have been removed and replaced with fixed hardwood-framed sidelights.
 No.60 lived under a waterproof ("tarpaulin") cover for some years until 30 November 2017, when it was the first vehicle to be shunted into the new OP4 carriage storage shed at Horsted Keynes.

-Bogie Carriages of the London, Brighton and South Coast Railway by David Gould;
+Bogie Carriages of the London, Brighton & South Coast Railway by David Gould;

 published by The Oakwood Press (Series number X54), 1995 (ISBN 0853614709).